MIDFIELDR/midfieldr/README.md

 has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

+## Undergoing major revision

+Based on feedback from workshop attendees, the package is undergoing major revision to the vignettes and the underlying functionality.

+While in this ambiguous state, the package should be used experimentally only.
+We hope to have the update complete by the end of August 2020.

 ## Tools for student records research

 MIDFIELD—the *Multiple-Institution Database for Investigating